Kelvin Smith Family Chair

-Franz Welser-Möst is amongtoday’s most distinguished conductors.
-The 2022-23 season marks his 21st year as music director of The Cleveland Orchestra.
+Franz Welser-Möst is among today’s most distinguished conductors.
+The 2023-24 season marks his 22nd year as music director of The Cleveland Orchestra.
 With the future of their acclaimed partnership extended to 2027, he will be the longest-serving musical leader in the ensemble’s history.
 The New York Times has declared Cleveland under Welser-Möst’s direction to be “America’s most brilliant orchestra,” praising its virtuosity, elegance of sound, variety of color, and chamber-like musical cohesion.

 With Mr. Welser-Möst, The Cleveland Orchestra has been praised for its inventive programming, ongoing support of new music, and innovative work in presenting operas.
 To date, the Orchestra and Mr. Welser-Möst have been showcased around the world in 20 international tours together.
 In 2020, the ensemble launched its own recording label and new streaming broadcast platform to share its artistry globally.

 In addition to his commitment to Cleveland, Mr. Welser-Möst enjoys a particularly close and productive relationship with the Vienna Philharmonic as a guest conductor.
 He has been invited to conduct its celebrated New Year’s Concert three times, and regularly leads the orchestra at home in Vienna, as well as on tours.